Properties of Dynamical Black Hole Entropy

 \subsection{The Physical Process First Law}

 In the derivation of the comparison version of the first law above we treated the metric and matter field collectively, and defined the dynamical entropy in terms of the improved Noether charge for all fields $\phi$.
 In this section we consider the case where an external minimal matter source, described by the stress-energy tensor $T_{ab}$, is switched on as a perturbation.
-We show that the same dynamical entropy \eqref{improvednoetherc} also satisfies a physical process version of first law associated with this external stress-energy tensor.
+We assume that the external matter fields $\psi$ are decoupled from the already present matter fields $\varphi$, and only provide a source for the metric field via minimal coupling.\footnote{If a Maxwell field is present in the theory this implies the external matter is not allowed to be charged, like external charged scalar fields, which is the reason why we do not have charge terms in the first law.} We show that the same dynamical entropy \eqref{improvednoetherc} also satisfies a physical process version of first law associated with this external stress-energy tensor.
 This extends the proof of the physical process version of first law from the Raychaudhuri equation in Section \ref{sec:ray} to arbitrary diffeomorphism covariant theories.
 A similar proof was given in \cite{Hollands:2024vbe}.

 In the presence of an external matter field, let us separate the total Lagrangian $\tilde{\mathbf L}$ into that of the original system $\mathbf L(\phi)$ and that of the external matter $\mathbf L^\text{m}(\psi)$: